Accessibility for Individuals with Disabilities

 Procedures are in place to ensure the safe evacuation of students with disabilities in the event of an emergency, and all residence hall personnel and the fire department are advised each semester of the room location of any student(s) who might need assistance in the evacuation process.

 Students with disabilities who are planning to live on campus are encouraged to request a tour of the residence halls and to initiate communication about residence hall accessibility as early as possible in the application process – or even before the process begins.
 Reasonable individualized accommodations are the responsibility of the College, but adequate time is needed to plan and complete modifications and make any necessary purchases.

-For more information, contact the Residence Life Office at 315.792.5657 or the Disabilitiy Services Office.
+For more information, contact the Residence Life Office at 315.792.5657 or the Office of Accessibility Resources.